-1.30 Yes, the Council is also currently assisting in the preparation of two Neighbourhood Development Plans (NDPs) for Central and West Ealing and expects that further plans are likely to be proposed for Hanwell/Boston Manor and Acton Town Centre in due course.
+1.29 Yes, the Council is also currently assisting in the preparation of two Neighbourhood Development Plans (NDPs) for Central and West Ealing and expects that further plans are likely to be proposed for Hanwell/Boston Manor and for Acton in due course.

-&lt;sup>7 See NPPF 2012, Paras 158-177.
+7 See NPPF 2012, Paras 158-177.